 Scroll to view a few ingredients notes.
 Full recipe and measurements can be found in the recipe card below.

-Vanilla - Using a good quality vanilla strengthens the flavour and allows for more use of the product in the long run.
+- Vanilla - Using a good quality vanilla strengthens the flavour.
 This is my favourite vanilla extract.

 Step by step instructions